thecodewarrior/SwiftSplit/README.md

 1. Open SwiftSplit
 2. Open Celeste *after* SwiftSplit
    - If you are using Everest, you're free to restart into `orig/Celeste.exe` as normal
+   - The first time SwiftSplit connects it will ask you to enter your administrator password.
+This is normal, and is required for SwiftSplit to read information from Celeste.
 3. SwiftSplit should automatically detect Celeste launching and report the "Connection status" as "Connecting…".
 During this time *do not load any maps.* Stay on the main menu until the connection has been made.
 This may take up to 30 seconds after Celeste fully loads in extreme cases.